andrewcamenga/andrewcamenga.com/content/experience.md

     25:
       ?
 "President"
       :
-       Dates: September 2015 — Present
+       Dates: September 2015—Present
        Description: |
            I'm serving with a group of colleagues to start The Seventh Day Baptist Theoogical Society.
 We've described it this way: "The Society exists to cultivate disciplined scholarship among Seventh Day Baptists by providing outlets for the written and oral expression of thought and research in theological studies in order to strengthen the work and witness of Seventh Day Baptists."
        Organization: Seventh Day Baptist Theological Society
     30:
       ?
 "Training Director / Staff"
       :
-        Dates: June 2007 — August 2019
+        Dates: June 2007—August 2019
         Description: |
             Summer Christian Service Corps (SCSC) is a leadership development program for Seventh Day Baptists.
 It provides college-age young adults with the opportunity to volunteer for summer service to Seventh Day Baptist churches and ministries.
 In addition to the service component, SCSC includes a 10-day pre-service training session for the project directors (PDs) and student volunteers.

-            From **2007-2015** I was a staff member for the pre-service training session.
+            From **2007–2015** I was a staff member for the pre-service training session.
 My primary responsibility was teaching 2-3 classes each year on the gospel or practical Christian education.

             I served as the Training Director from **August 2015 through August 2019**.
 My responsibilities included recruiting staff, designing the training program, overseeing an evaluation process, and working with an oversight committee to establish and execute the program's training goals & to help them evaluate proposals for alternative leadership development programs.
         Organization: Summer Christian Service Corp (SCSC)
     40:
       Trustee:
-        Dates: January 2004 — December 2014
+        Dates: January 2004—December 2014
         Description: |
             Responsible for the care and upkeep of the facilities of the church.
-Served as chair of trustees from **2008 - 2014**.
+Served as chair of trustees from **2008–2014**.

-            In **2013-14**, the trustees guided the church through planning a three phase construction plan and completing the first phase: building a 4,800 sq. ft.steel building.
+            In **2013–14**, the trustees guided the church through planning a three phase construction plan and completing the first phase: building a 4,800 sq. ft.steel building.
 At the conclusion of my time on the trustees, the building was constructed and the church was beginning to look to the second phase: construction of a kitchen inside the building.

             The purpose for building was to increase ministry opportunities for the church by providing greater space for fellowship meals, events for the community, and christian education space.
         Location: Little Genesee, NY